-- B. Periodic Payments To QTIP Trust.
-Most participants would prefer not to have a full distribution of their entire plan benefits made all at once to the QTIP Trust, but to have the QTIP Trust receive periodic payments pursuant to the minimum distribution rules.
-During the planning phase, the participant should ascertain whether his qualified plan or IRA permits this (many qualified plans do not, requiring that a distribution of the full amount be made to a trust named as beneficiary).
-Further, participants not only desire to obtain a federal estate tax marital deduction for the retirement plan benefits passing to the QTIP Trust, they also desire to obtain "designated beneficiary" treatment because it provides a better income tax result.
-The following considerations relate to these desires. - 1.
-Estate Tax Marital Deduction Issues.
-A primary area that deserves significant drafting attention involves the requirements for obtaining the federal estate tax marital deduction when qualified plan or IRA benefits are passing to a marital trust. - a.
+B. Periodic Payments To QTIP Trust.

+Most participants would prefer not to have a lump sum distribution of their entire plan benefits made all at once to the QTIP Trust on their death but, instead, to have the QTIP Trust receive periodic payments pursuant to the minimum distribution rules.
+During the planning phase, the participant should ascertain whether his qualified plan or IRA permits this.
+If not, the participant can do an IRA rollover during life or counsel his beneficiary to use the Pension Protection Act's rollover provisions to create an inherited IRA to receive the plan benefits on his death.
+Participants not only desire to obtain a federal estate tax marital deduction for the retirement plan benefits passing to the QTIP Trust, they also desire to obtain "designated beneficiary" treatment because it provides a better income tax result.
+The following considerations relate to these desires.

+1. Estate Tax Marital Deduction Issues.

+A primary area that deserves significant drafting attention involves the requirements for obtaining the federal estate tax marital deduction when qualified plan or IRA benefits are passing to a marital trust.

+a.
 Satisfying The "Qualifying Income Interest For Life" Requirement.

-In order to obtain the federal estate tax marital deduction for "terminable interests" passing to the decedent's spouse, the spouse must have a qualifying income interest for life. $IRC \S 2056(b)(7)(B)(i)(II)$.
-The spouse will have a qualifying income interest for life if (a) she is entitled to all of the income from the property, payable at least annually, and (b) no person has a power to appoint any part of the property to anyone other than the spouse. $IRC \S 2056(b)(7)(B)(ii)$. - (1) Form Of Benefit.
+In order to obtain the federal estate tax marital deduction for "terminable interests" passing to the decedent's spouse, the spouse must have a qualifying income interest for life. $IRC \S 2056(b)(7)(B)(i)(II)$ .
+The spouse will have a qualifying income interest for life if (a) she is entitled to all of the income from the property, payable at least annually, and (b) no person has a power to appoint any part of the property to anyone other than the spouse. $IRC \S 2056(b)(7)(B)(ii)$ .

+(1) Form Of Benefit.

 Lump sum distributions to the participant's spouse will qualify for the marital deduction.
 If the spouse has the option to take a lump sum distribution, the marital deduction is available even if she elects a different option.
 If the plan mandates the form of benefit or the participant elects a form of benefit that does not automatically qualify for the marital deduction, such as an annuity or other periodic payment that would be considered a terminable interest and that does not come within Section 2056(b)(7)(C) of the Code, then QTIP treatment may be necessary to obtain the marital deduction.